Purple Fox Description

 - If the infiltrated account does not have administrator permissions, the threat will look for CVE-2018-8120 and CVE-2015-1701.

-Similar to prior versions of the Purple Fox downloader, this variant has files with admin privileges, which are then used to mask its existence on the system by imitating similar files already present on the host, in the instance, via corrupted drivers.
+Like prior versions of the Purple Fox downloader, this variant has admin-level privileges used to mask its existence on the system by imitating similar files already present on the host, in the instance, via corrupted drivers.

 Users need to start taking cybersecurity more seriously.
 One of the most common recommendations by malware researchers is to keep all your software updated.
 Unfortunately, the majority of users online find this to be too much of a tedious task.
-However, if all your applications are up-to-date, a threat like the Purple Fox Trojan downloader will be unable to infiltrate your system as it relies on vulnerabilities found in outdated software.
+However, suppose all your applications are up-to-date.
+In that case, a threat like the Purple Fox Trojan downloader will be unable to infiltrate your system as it relies on vulnerabilities found in outdated software.
 Also, make sure that a legitimate anti-malware solution is present, which will help you detect and remove any unwanted applications.